-6This common-mode voltage range is allowed, provided that the input voltage on AIN(+) and AIN(-) does not exceed AV DD + 30 mV and VSS - 30 mV.
-7These numbers are guaranteed by design and/or characterization.
+7This common-mode voltage range is allowed, provided the input voltage on AIN(+) and AIN(-) does not exceed AV{DD} + 30 mV and V{SS} - 30 mV.

 8The analog inputs present a very high impedance dynamic load that varies with clock frequency and input sample rate.
 The maximum recommended source resistance depends on the selected gain (see Tables IV and V).